-BIG FRIKIN DISCLAIMER 2: If you are careless and do this wrong you can easily ruin the blade!
+BIG FRIKIN DISCLAIMER 2: If you do this wrong you can easily ruin the blade!

-But what insanity made me say that Woody should rejoice when the cutting edge of his new chisel crumbles?
+But what parasitic-worm-induced brain fever made your silly deranged servant suggest that Woody should rejoice when the cutting edge of his new chisel crumbles?
 I assure you, my reasoning is sound, I have Woody’s best interests at heart, and I will explain all to him when he sobers up.
 Probably tomorrow afternoon, at this rate. (ツ)

-But I’ll explain it to you now, if you will be good enough to get me a root beer from Woody’s cooler over there to wet my whistle.
+But I’ll explain it now to you, Beloved Customer, if you will be good enough to get me a root beer to wet my whistle from Woody’s cooler over there.
 No, that’s not a Class M-3 Model B-9 General Utility Non-Theorizing Environmental Control Robot, it’s one of those mini-fridges sitting on two skateboards with a shop-vac wrapped in Christmas lights perched on top that Woody puts out on his front porch for Halloween to thrill the kids and to keep a sufficient stash of cold adult beverages, and root beer too, of course, close at hand.
 He’s very practical that way.
 Oh, BTW, please don’t tell SWMBO about the adult beverages, or you’ll ruin a great Halloween tradition and preclude many erudite discussions in the future: Vino Veritas

 Ahh, that’s better.
 Nothing like an ice-cold root beer.